The Technology Inside: How the Original Trimline Telephone Actually Worked?

 Key Design Features of the Trimline Telephone

-- Integrated dial in the handset
+- Built-in dial on the speaker

-- Slim profile base unit
+- Low-profile base unit

-- Lighted dial for nighttime use
+- Illuminated dial for use at night

-- Available in both rotary and push-button versions
+- Choose from rotary and push-button models

-- Variety of colors to match different interiors
+- Many colors to match any decor

 The Inner Workings: Trimline's Innovative Circuitry and Mechanics